LiveOrDevTrying/Tcp.NET/README.md

                 ConnectionSuccessString = "Connected Successfully",
             }, "connect.tcp.net", StoreLocation.LocalMachine);

 The [Tcp.NET Server](https://www.nuget.org/packages/Tcp.NET.Server/) does not specify a listening uri / host.
-Instead, the serverr is configured to automatically listen on all available interfaces (including 127.0.0.1, localhost, and the server's exposed IPs).
+Instead, the server is configured to automatically listen on all available interfaces (including 127.0.0.1, localhost, and the server's exposed IPs).

 #### Parameters
 * **IParamsTcpServer** - *Required* - [Tcp.NET](https://www.github.com/liveordevtrying/tcp.net) includes a default struct implementation called **ParamsTcpServer** which contains the following connection detail data:
     * **Port** - *int* - The port where the Tcp Server will listen (e.g. 6660, 7210, 6483).
     * **EndOfLineCharacters** - *string* - Tcp does not automatically include line termination symbols, however it has become common practice in many applications that the end-of-line symbol is **"\r\n"** which represents an Enter key for many operating systems.
 We recommend you use **"\r\n"** as the line termination symbol.
     * **ConnectionSuccessString** - *string* - The string that will be sent to a newly connected client.
 * **TcpHandler** - *Optional* - If you want to deserialize an extended **IPacket** from a client, you can extend **TcpHandler** in a new class and override `MessageReceived(string message, IConnectionServer connection)` to deserialize the object into the class / struct of your choice.
-For more information, please see **[Receiving an Extended Packet](#receiving-an-extended-packet)** below.
+For more information, please see **[Receiving an Extended IPacket](#receiving-an-extended-ipacket)** below.
 * **X509Certificate** - *Optional* - This is an object that contains the valid SSL certificate to bind to the server.
 See above for one implementation.
 * **CertificateIssuedTo** - *Optional - string*.
-The certificate's issued hostname - for example, the Uri in the above examples is "connect.tcp.net", and the SSL certificate must be issued to "connect.tcp.net".
+The certificate's issued hostname - for example, the Uri in the above examples is [connect.tcp.net](#), and the SSL certificate must be issued to [connect.tcp.net](#).
 * **StoreLocation** - *Optional - enum* - Location the certificate is in the Windows Certificate Store.
 Potential options are:
     * **StoreLocation.CurrentUser** - *0* - The certificate is registered to the current user
     * **StoreLocation.LocalMachine** - *1* - The certificate is registered to the local system